madebits/madebits.github.io/r/linux-csman.md

 sudo csman.sh o container.bin -slots 2 -ck -slot 2 ---
 ```

-The `cskey.sh -slot` for `cskey.sh dec` if not specified is 1. `cskey.sh enc` if no slot is specified also assumes 1, but additionally truncates the output file.
-If you use `cskey.sh enc` (or `csman.sh chp -out`) with a container file, **always** specify a slot even if `-slot 1`, otherwise data will be lost.
+The `cskey.sh -slot` if not specified is 1. `cskey.sh enc` if a slot is specified pads secret to 1024 bytes using random data.

 To remove a slot's data, overwrite it with random data using delete `-d` option of `e` command: